-This morning we visit the workshop of "casa del alfarero", here you will have an opportunity to learn about traditional artistic pottery.
-We then have an opportunity to learn Cuban Percussion led by David Lopez Garabito who has toured with the group Hecho en Cuba (Made in Cuba).
+This morning we visit a Cuban Maternity Home, of which there are many throughout the country.
+These homes were designed to give expecting mothers a place where they can go to receive professional health care around the clock in a homelike environment.
+From here, we have an opportunity to learn Cuban Percussion led by David Lopez Garabito who has toured with the group Hecho en Cuba (Made in Cuba).
 After working up an appetite, we enjoy our lunch in town.
-This afternoon you can decide if you would like to explore the markets or return to the beach.

 Today we leave for Santa Clara city located right in the center of Cuba.
 The city was founded in 1689 and was the battlefield for one of the most important victories of Fidel Castro's guerrilla war against the dictatorship of Fulgencio Batista in 1958.
 Commander 'Che' Guevara was the undisputed leader and hero of the so-called 'Batalla de Santa Clara'.

-Day 11: Nostalgic Havana, Classic American Cars & Tropicana Cabaret
+Day 11: Hemingway's Home, Classic American Cars & Tropicana Cabaret

 Day 13: Depart Havana